Skull Base Institute Home Page

 As good as a state-of-the-art, high-definition endoscope is, it can only give surgeons a clear panoramic view at a fixed angle - zero, 30 or 70 degrees - and it can only display its finding on a flat 2D monitor that lacks a sense of depth.

-Now, with the MARVEL, the surgeon will be able to use an instrument with a tip that rotates 160 degrees, allowing a 3D view of the tumor from all angles or even maintaining a primary frontal view.
+Now, with MARVEL, the surgeon will be able to use an instrument with a tip that rotates 160 degrees, allowing a 3D view of the tumor from all angles or even maintaining a primary frontal view.

-The MARVEL includes a tiny-electronic, high-definition camera, as well as a miniature radio transmitter, both mounted on the tip of the endoscope.
+MARVEL includes a tiny-electronic, high-definition camera, as well as a miniature radio transmitter, both mounted on the tip of the endoscope.
 Although the technology previously existed for cameras this size, this will be the first application that has adopted its use for 3D endoscopes.

-The image transmitted from the MARVEL can appear on the same monitor as the conventional endoscope, allowing a "picture in picture" effect and giving the surgeon superior visibility, depth perception and the ability to place surgical tools with the utmost precision.
+The image transmitted from MARVEL can appear on the same monitor as the conventional endoscope, allowing a "picture in picture" effect and giving the surgeon superior visibility, depth perception and the ability to place surgical tools with the utmost precision.

 The benefits are significant: Smaller cameras and thinner instruments allow for even smaller incisions and even less disruption to surrounding tissues and structures.
 In addition, by seeing the tumor in 3D and high definition, surgeons are more likely to be able to achieve a more complete resection.